-- 3. Find the general purpose of teaching English as a foreign language in the program of Cycle 2.
-Compare it with the prior ones and answers the following questions: - 4.
+- 3. Find the general purpose of teaching English as a foreign language in the program of Cycle 3.
+Compare it with the purpose in Number I and answer the following questions: - 4.
 Read the following parts of NEPBE general purpose and write on the line which of their characteristics (formal, functional or both) are included, and in your opinion number them from 1 to 5 according to their importance.
 Write the number in the parentheses.